Latest Country Reports

 Role of the Police and Security Apparatus

 The criminal procedure code provides for a bail system and surety; however, authorities did not implement these provisions.
-The law provides that detainees are entitled to immediate access to an attorney of their choice after a formal accusation, but in practice detainees did not have prompt or regular access to legal counsel.
+The law entitles detainees to immediate access to an attorney of their choice after a formal accusation.
+For a number of reasons, however, detainees may not have had prompt or regular access to legal counsel--they may have been unaware of the law; security forces may have ignored the entitlement to counsel; or the practice of seeking formal legal counsel was not a cultural norm.
 Authorities denied some detainees visits by family members during the year.
 Families sometimes did not know the whereabouts of detained relatives.
 Incommunicado detention was a problem.
 The extent to which authorities failed to protect due process in the criminal justice system was unclear.
-Authorities are required to issue a formal indictment within 10 days of arrest to hold detainees longer but in practice did not comply with the requirement.

 Arbitrary Arrest: The law characterizes any opposition to the government as treason.
-Those convicted of treason face life imprisonment and are ineligible for amnesty or reduction of sentence.
-There were no known treason convictions during the year.
+Persons convicted of treason faced life imprisonment and were ineligible for amnesty.
 In the past the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views instead of charging its critics with treason.

-Pretrial Detention: Generally the law permits detention to last no longer than two months, but in exceptional cases it can be extended to one year with approval of the prosecutor general.
+Pretrial Detention: In most cases the law permits detention of no more than two months, but in exceptional cases, it may be extended to one year with approval of the prosecutor general.
 For minor crimes a much shorter investigation period applies.
-In contrast with previous years, authorities rarely exceeded legal limits for pretrial detention.
+Consistent with recent trends, authorities rarely exceeded legal limits for pretrial detention.
 In the past chronic corruption and cumbersome bureaucratic processes contributed to lengthy trial delays; however, the government’s anticorruption efforts and the establishment of the Academy of State Service to improve state employees’ qualifications generally eliminated such delays.
+Forced confessions also played a part in the reduction of time in pretrial detention.

-Amnesty: On February 18, the government pardoned 230 prisoners in honor of Flag Day.
-Another 1,022 prisoners received amnesty in connection with the May 18 Constitution Day holiday.
-In August the government pardoned 1,327 prisoners in advance of the Night of Omnipotence holiday.
-President Berdimuhamedov granted amnesty to 2,015 prisoners in October in connection with the Independence Day holiday.
-An unspecified number of prisoners also received amnesty in December on the occasion of the Neutrality Day holiday.
+Amnesty: On February 19, the government reportedly pardoned 39 prisoners in honor of Flag Day.
+Another 1,215 prisoners received amnesty in connection with the May 18 Constitution Day holiday.
+In July the government pardoned 1,071 prisoners on the Night of Omnipotence holiday.
+President Berdimuhamedov granted amnesty to 1,020 prisoners in October in connection with the Independence Day holiday.
+Prisoners convicted on drug or weapons charges are not eligible for amnesty, but there are no restrictions on pardons, which are treated separately.

 e.
 Denial of Fair Public Trial

-Although the law provides for an independent judiciary, in practice the judiciary was subordinate to the president.
-There was no legislative review of the president’s judicial appointments and dismissals, except for the chairman (chief justice) of the Supreme Court, whose nomination the parliament nominally reviewed.
+Although the law provides for an independent judiciary, the judiciary was subordinate to the executive.
+There was no legislative review of the president’s judicial appointments and dismissals.
 The president had sole authority to dismiss any judge.
 The judiciary was widely reputed to be corrupt and inefficient.

-The law provides for due process for defendants, including a public trial, access to accusatory material, the right to call witnesses, a defense attorney or a court-appointed lawyer if the defendant cannot afford one, and the right to represent oneself in court.
-In practice authorities often denied these rights.
+The law provides for due process for defendants, including a public trial; access to accusatory material; the right to call witnesses; the right to a defense attorney, including a court-appointed lawyer if the defendant cannot afford one; and the right to represent oneself in court; however, authorities often denied these rights.
 Defendants frequently did not enjoy a presumption of innocence.
-There was no jury system.
-The government permitted the public to attend most trials but closed some, especially those it considered politically sensitive.
+There is no jury system.
+The government permits the public to attend most trials, but it closed some, especially those considered politically sensitive.
 There were few independent lawyers available to represent defendants.
 The criminal procedure code provides that defendants be present at their trials and consult with their attorneys in a timely manner.
 The law sets no restrictions on a defendant’s access to an attorney.
 The court at times did not allow defendants to confront or question a witness against them and denied defendants and their attorneys access to government evidence.
 In some cases courts refused to accept exculpatory evidence provided by defense attorneys, even if that evidence might have changed the outcome of the trial.
+Courts did not offer Russian-speaking defendants a court interpreter.

-Even if the courts observed due process, the authority of the government prosecutor far exceeded that of the defense attorney, making it difficult for the defendant to receive a fair trial.
-Court transcripts frequently were flawed or incomplete, especially when defendants’ testimony had to be translated from Russian to Turkmen.
+Even when the courts observed due process, the authority of the government prosecutor far exceeded that of the defense attorney, making it difficult for the defendant to receive a fair trial.
+Court transcripts frequently were flawed or incomplete, especially when there was a need to translate defendants’ testimony from Russian to Turkmen.
 Defendants could appeal a lower court’s decision and petition the president for clemency.
 There were credible reports that judges and prosecutors often predetermined the outcome of the trial and sentence.

 Political Prisoners and Detainees